 In 2008, the industry shipped about 60 million 25-pound cartons of peaches, plums and nectarines total, according to CTFA reports.
 Last year, Thiesen estimated the industry shipped about 47 million cartons or less.

-Thiesen said the 2012 crop appears about a week ahead of last year, which had an unusually late start.
+Based on current weather, Thiesen said the crop appeared about a week ahead of last year, which had an unusually late start.

 Although he said the peach and nectarine set appeared normal, it was too early to tell about plums.

-Jeff Simonian, sales manager, Simonian Fruit Co., Fowler, said the family-owned grower-shipper is following the industry trend, expecting to ship slightly less volume this year than last under its Simco label.
+Jeff Simonian, sales manager, Simonian Fruit Co., Fowler, said the family-owned grower-shipper is following the industry trend and expected to ship slightly less volume this year than last under its Simco label.

 “We continue to weed out the unprofitable varieties,” he said.
 “There will be less volume, but it will still be decent.”